AdaCore/spark2014/docs/lrm/source/subprograms.rst

 expressions.

-The rules below are given in general terms in relation to "ghost entities" since in the future it is intended that ghost types and ghost variables will be allowed.
+The rules below are given in general terms in relation to "ghost entities" to allow room for ghost types and ghost variables.
 Currently, however, only ghost functions are allowed and so an additional legality rule is provided that allows only functions to be explicitly declared as a ghost (though entities declared within a ghost function are regarded implicitly as ghost entities).
-When the full scope of ghost entities is allowed, the rules given in this section may be moved to other sections as appropriate, since they will refer to more than just subprograms.

 .. todo::
    Add ghost types and ghost variables to |SPARK|.
 To be completed in